David-Delahaye/David-Delahaye.github.io/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-I made this project to test out Next.Js's capabilities alongside the utilities of firebase.
+I made this project to showcase my works and act as a front point of my career in development

 Here are the features:
-* Create an account with either google or email
+* Home page
-* Add your houseplants and insert their details
+* Contact page hooking to my email
-* Track them through the months to ensure their healthy growth
+* A page showcasing my works

 ### Built With